Why Migraine Research?

 Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.

-- Phase I: Before a drug is marketed, researchers test a new drug or treatment in a small group of people for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
+Before a drug is marketed, researchers test a new drug or treatment in a small group of people for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.

-- Phase II: After Phase I, but before a drug is marketed, the drug or treatment is given to a larger group of people to see if it is effective and to further evaluate its safety.
+After Phase I, but before a drug is marketed, the drug or treatment is given to a larger group of people to see if it is effective and to further evaluate its safety.

-- Phase III: After Phases I and II and nearing the end of the pre-marketing trial process, the drug or treatment is given to large groups of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
+After Phases I and II and nearing the end of the pre-marketing trial process, the drug or treatment is given to large groups of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.

-- Phase IV: Once the drug has been marketed and is beginning to be used in larger groups of people, information is gathered on the drug’s effect in various populations and any side effects associated with long-term use.
+Once the drug has been marketed and is beginning to be used in larger groups of people, information is gathered on the drug's effect in various populations and any side effects associated with long-term use.

-Who Pays for Research?
+Who pays for research?

 Various types of research may be sponsored or funded by a variety of organizations (such as the Migraine Research Foundation) or individuals such as physicians, medical institutions, foundations, voluntary groups.
 Pharmaceutical companies, as well as federal agencies such as the National Institutes of Health (NIH), the Department of Defense (DOD), and the Department of Veterans Affairs (VA) are all major funders of migraine clinical trials.
 Clinical trials can take place in a variety of locations, such as hospitals, universities, doctors’ offices, or community clinics.